johnamdickson/portfolio-project-1/README.md

    <br><br>

 - __Get Started Page Issues__
     - Much of the resolutions made in the home page bug fixes translated over the the Get Started page however there was one exception which took a considerable amount of time to resolve.
-This process is evident from the number of commits that I made on the main thread, before forking to a dedicated thread.
+This process is evident from the number of commits that I made on the main thread, before forking to a dedicated thread bug-fixes-rendering-physical-device.
     - I observed anomaly on physical device (iPhone) in portrait mode that was not evident in Chrome Devtools simulator on the Get Started page as shown in the screen grab.
 I set section widths to 100%, added code to landscape attribute and created portrait attribute for 750px with no success.
 After spending a number of hours on this I reached out to tutor support.
 Oisin was a great help and noticed that the issue I was seeing was repeating on Firefox, a browser that I had not used until that point.
-Located the error to .instruction-images class where I had used the % height of container.
+Located the error to .instruction-images class where I had used the % hseight of container.
 Once I changed the units to vmin everything worked as intended.
 Note, using width did not have the same effect.
-    - Note that there was a forked branch created in Github for issue above called bug-fixes-rendering-physical-device.
-This was in response to having to deploy each iteration of the investigation to see it repeated on mobile device.

         <img src="assets//README-files/get-started-page-bug.jpeg"   height="450" >

+    - The reason I forked to a separate branch was in response to having to deploy each iteration of the investigation to Github to see if it resolved issue on mobile device.

 ### Unresolved Bugs or Issues